9. User Interface¶

 When using the devsim.solve()

 , the solver may not converge and a message will be printed and an exception may be thrown.
 The solution will be restored to its previous value before the simulation began.
 This exception may be caught and the bias conditions may be changed so the simulation may be continued.
-For example:

 try:

-except devsim.error as msg:
+except error as msg:

 raise